-Drone motors along with electronic speed controllers and propellers are all components within a drone’s propulsion system.
-These are all critical to the performance and safe flying of the drone or quadcopter.
+Drone motors along with electronic speed controllers and propellers are all vital components within a drone’s propulsion system.
+These are all critical to the performance and also safe flying of the drone or quadcopter.

 Below, we show you how drone motors work including the components of a drones propulsion system along with their design.
 This includes breaking down the drone motor into it’s components such as stator, motor bell, windings and bearings.